nobu-g/dotfiles/init/Mac.md

 ## Google Chrome
 1. Log in using your Google account
-2. Log in to Chrome extensions
+2. Log in to your Chrome extensions

 ## System Preferences
 ### Apple ID